BeyondCombustion/Businesses/Manufacturers & Makers/Ed's TnT/6th_Annual_Make-a-Wish_Fundraiser.md

 ## How is the winner selected: Each donation will be assigned a number in an Excel spreadsheet for example, if a member donates $50, they will get 6 numbers (line entries) assigned to them.
 The winner will be chosen by a random number draw.

 ## When/where be winner be announced: Winners will be drawn and announced during a live stream [on my Instagram @eds_tnt](https://www.instagram.com/eds_tnt_)
-##### Dec.
-1st, 2022 at a later designated time, most likely 12pm noon central time.
-Will also be posted there the same day at the blog event area.
-After announcing the winners, at Instagram and at the blog, 2 weeks will be given to notify me by email ed@edstnt.com You must have donation receipt/screenshot to claim any prize.
-All prizes will be forfeited if no response is received within 2 weeks.
-A new winner be selected through the same process as above.
+**Dec.
+1st, 2022 at a later designated time, most likely 12pm noon central time.**
+- Will also be posted there the same day at the blog event area.
+- - After announcing the winners, at Instagram and at the blog, 2 weeks will be given to notify me by email ed@edstnt.com
+- You must have donation receipt/screenshot to claim any prize.
+- All prizes will be forfeited if no response is received within 2 weeks.
+- A new winner be selected through the same process as above.

+## It's that simple!
-# It's that simple, donate to help MAW give a wish to a deserving child and put a smile on their face, put a precious memory in the mind of a parent that may be the most priceless gift they may ever receive.
+### donate to help the Make-A-Wish foundation give a wish to a deserving child and put a smile on their face, put a precious memory in the mind of a parent that may be the most priceless gift they may ever receive.